 Wind / Windstorm

 High winds from a tornado can tear off roofs, overturn vehicles, and affect the structural integrity of buildings.
 If rain were to follow thereafter, it would cause extensive damage by entering the damaged property’s openings.
 This is why a Public Adjuster is key following tornado damage.
 You may even need to use other endorsements such as mold coverage, loss of use, law and ordinance, or even a supplemental policy for fold damage.

 If a hailstorm is severe enough, visible damages should be obvious and undisputed on your roof and/or siding.
-With many hail claims however, there will be other issues you will face such as the scope of damages and the dollar amount your insurance adjuster says you are going to get paid given the insurance policy terms and conditions.
+With many hail claims however, there will be other issues you will face– such as the scope of damages and the dollar amount your insurance adjuster says you are going to get paid varying given the insurance policy terms and conditions.

 A common issue that arises is if you will be paid to replace the complete roof or if a patch job will be offered as a partial repair.
 The next question is if the insurance adjuster will apply depreciation to your roof and if so, is it fair and reasonable?
 Do you know the questions to ask as well as what you are entitled to from a hail event?
 Your roof is one of the most important building components of your property; be sure to have the damages documented and the adjustment process completed professionally to get properly indemnified for your loss.

-What happens if it gets struck by lightning?
+What happens if something gets struck by lightning?
 Typically, lightning tries to find the fastest route to the ground and if it hits your structure it will travel through the fastest available routes to the ground.
 Normally this includes electrical wiring, plumbing, cable or telephone lines, antennas or satellite dishes, and/or steel framework.
-The primary reason being inside during a thunderstorm is because homes and buildings typically have an abundance of grounding paths.
+The primary reason you should remain indoors during a thunderstorm is because buildings typically have an abundance of grounding paths.
 When lightning does hit your property it can cause major damage to your electrical appliances and plumbing– even causing it to catch on fire and cause smoke damage.

-Hurricane or Tropical Storm
+Hurricane / Tropical Storm

-Hurricanes are one of the most destructive events on earth.
-These events tax the insurance industry as a whole to provide claim assistance and resolution to so many people in such a short time.
-As a result, claim adjusters are brought in from remote locations that are sometimes just part time adjusters, overburdened with claim assignments, or uniformed about local building codes.
+Hurricanes are so taxing to the insurance industry as they are to provide claim assistance and resolution to many people in such a short time.
+As a result, claim adjusters are brought in from remote locations that are often part time or inexperienced adjusters– overburdened with claim assignments or uniformed about local building codes.
 As a result, property and business owners are at a huge disadvantage to quickly be made whole.